 You can also specify box color in an Item Style.
 For more about Item Styles, see "Item Styles XTensions software."

 Applying blends to boxes

 A blend is a gradual transition from one color to another.
-To apply a blend to the background of active boxes, do one of the following:
+To apply a blend to the background of active boxes, see Creating multi-color blends".